cs0320-s24/mock-typescript/README.md

 The last design feature of our code that wasn’t specified by the write-up was our use of the configs map – this serves as a place to store any variables that need to be shared between commands, for example csv data loaded by load should be accessible by search and view.
 We used a map from string to describe the entry (ex: “outputMode” or “csvData”) to a string or string[][].
 These two data types fit our needs, but a developer implementing a function that needs to store something in the configs map that isn’t of these types can easily add their necessary type by adjusting our “configValue” variable in REPL.
 By storing this in a type variable, it allows for easy extensibility across the entire code.
 All REPLFunctions are passed the configs map and an updateConfigs function, allowing the commands to access and update the map inside their functions if needed.
 The updateConfigs uses React’s useState setConfigs function to trigger re-renderings of the map whenever updates are made, ensuring the map is synced across all functions.

 # Errors/Bugs

 No known bugs.

+Future implementations should think about how to work with headers that have spaces in them.

 # Tests